-6 Acknowledgements
+6. Acknowledgements

-The author would like to thank the UK Universities Global Atmospheric Modelling Project (UGAMP) for funding the work, and Prof. Marsha Berger of the Courant Institute, New York, for supplying the three-dimensional AMR code on which much of the work has been based.
+The author would like to thank Dr. N.Nikiforakis of DAMTP, Cambridge University for his help in getting this work going, and Prof. M.J.Berger of the Courant Institute, New York, for supplying the three-dimensional Cartesian AMR code on which much of the work has been based.